insom/insom.github.io/content/project/z80/index.md

 date = "2016-03-10T23:02:30Z"
 draft = false
 title = "Z80 Microcomputer"
+synopsis = "The retro-computing itch comes to us all."
 +++

 I've wanted a little Z80 microcomputer of my own for ages.
 I never learned to